How to reduce time theft and keep accurate employee time records

 Without this agreement across the board, it only takes one senior manager to cause the new system to fall apart.
 They might tell their staff not to use your new clocking in terminal, or continue to be relaxed about timesheet submission.
 If you can't rely on your new policies or tech being applied consistently, you might as well not use them at all.

 One potential solution is RotaCloud's Time and Attendance add-on.
-With automated timesheets, mobile clock-ins and attendance alerts, our app gives you all the tools you need to track time worked against scheduled shifts.
+With automated timesheets, mobile clock-ins, attendance alerts, secure PIN entry and optional photo-taking, our app gives you all the tools you need to track time worked against scheduled shifts, without having to worry about time theft.